arrow-left

 Select the Is paired end check button, and specify the information contained in each end:

 Read 1: contains 10X barcodes and UMI, it is 28bp long.
-10X Genomics has a barcode whitelist which contains all known barcode sequences during library preparation.
+10X Genomics has a which contains all known barcode sequences during library preparation.
 You will need to make a .fasta file format of this information and click on the + icon in the First mate segmentation (Figure 3) to add the barcode as the first segment in read 1.

 Specify the new segment (Figure 4), choose Barcode from the Type drop-down list, specify the barcode .fasta file.
 If the barcodes are random with a fixed length, choose Arbitrary and specify the length.
 You can also choose the Manual option to manually add the barcode sequences that are available for this assay.
 Specify number of mismatches are allowed.
 Click Add